Orlin Starokin

-Orlin Ognyanov Starokin (Орлин Старокин; born 8 January 1987) is a former Bulgarian footballer of Russian origin who played mainly as a left wingback.
+Orlin Ognyanov Starokin (Орлин Старокин; born 8 January 1987) is a Bulgarian footballer who plays as a left-back for Kostinbrod.

-Career
+Club career

 Youth career

 Starokin began his footballing career with the CSKA Sofia youth team.
 There he played as an offensive midfielder.
 He improved his skills at the academy until 2005.

-Naftex
+Naftex Burgas

-At the age of 18, in 2005, Starokin went to Burgas and signed his first professional contract with Naftex.
+At the age of 18, in 2005, Starokin moved to Naftex Burgas, signing his first professional contract.
 At Naftex he played at first as a left winger and left back.
 In his first season in professional football, Starokin earned 19 appearances playing in the top division, scoring one goal.

 Chernomorets Burgas

 In the summer of 2006 Starokin was on loan to Chernomorets Burgas, with whom he became champion of the second division.
 Later he was bought and played there until 2011.

 Levski Sofia

 On 14 June 2011, he signed for Levski Sofia.
-On 2 July 2011, Starokin made his unofficial debut for Levski in the 1:0 win against Loko Sofia in an exhibition match.
+On 2 July 2011, Starokin made his unofficial debut for Levski in the 1–0 win against Lokomotiv Sofia in an exhibition match.

-In June 2014 Starokin refused to renew his contract with Levski and decided to leave the club after 3 years and 71 appearances in which he scored 4 goals.
+In June 2014 Starokin refused to renew his contract with Levski and decided to leave the club after three years and 71 appearances in which he scored 4 goals.